MeticulousAlex/vytahtitapahtumatoy/README.md

 # Vytahtitapahtumat Oy ![Static Badge](https://img.shields.io/badge/Completed-grass)

-Simple website developed in presentational purposes for potential company on an university's business fair.
-Design was negotiated directly with the client (Layout wasn't provided).
+This SP application was developed for presentational purposes to represent a potential (non-existent) party-organizing company at a university's business fair.

 ## Technologies
 - HTML